 Anyone who calls their kitchen “brutally local” naturally has to do without a lot.
 So you won't find any pepper or cinnamon, lemons, vanilla or chocolate in the dishes of the one-Michelin-starred organic restaurant.
 The dishes are therefore reduced to the essentials and usually only contain two to four flavors.
 The basic product therefore relentlessly moves into the limelight.

 This mostly comes directly from the region: from the gardens and farms of the surrounding federal states and from the depths of the Baltic Sea.
-Intermediate suppliers are not used and the producers work directly.
-All of these can also be viewed online on their own "supplier page".
+Thereby, intermediate suppliers are dispensed with and we work directly with the producers.
+All of these can also be viewed online on their own “supplier page”.
 The owners of the Berlin gourmet restaurant also care about the complete utilization of the products.
 In this way, not only the fillet from the animal or the fruit of the plant, but also the foliage, the sprouts and the seeds reach the plate.

 Traditional preservation methods such as pickling, souring, salting, drying and curing ensure that chef Billy Wagner can also draw on the full in winter.
 At the large counter around the open kitchen, guests can enjoy a varied 10-course menu all year round.